SyedA5688/SyedA5688.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2024-01-17
+date: 2024-05-02
 inline: true
 related_posts: false
 ---

-Our paper [BrainLM: A Foundational Model for Brain Activity Recordings](https://openreview.net/pdf?id=RwI7ZEfR27) has been accepted at ICLR 2024.
+Our paper [Cell2Sentence: Teaching Large Language Models the Language of Biology](https://www.biorxiv.org/content/10.1101/2023.09.11.557287v3.full.pdf) has been accepted at ICML 2024.
 Congratulations to all of the co-authors!
+See the blog post here.